 Bilal is an innovator with experience in both the public and private sectors who thinks big, never quits, and delivers real results.
 The child of immigrants, Bilal’s background as a neuroscientist, experience working in government and business, and innovative and collaborative approach to addressing economic inequality have improved people’s lives locally and globally.
-From creating a microlending non-profit to help people lift themselves out of poverty; serving as a Policy Analyst in the Obama administration; to helping restaurant workers in San Francisco offset lost wages during the COVID-19 pandemic, Bilal is a problem solver with a proven track record of creating meaningful change.
+From serving as a Policy Analyst in the Obama administration; to creating companies that helped small businesses get micro loans and free technology to compete with Amazon; to helping restaurant workers in San Francisco offset lost wages during the COVID-19 pandemic, Bilal is a problem solver with a proven track record of creating meaningful change.

 Bilal’s parents, Aamer and Samira, immigrated to San Francisco Bay Area from Pakistan in the mid 1980’s.
 Their family, spanning three generations, started their new life living together in a single bedroom apartment.
 His mother used public transit every day to get her children to the best public schools, while later working as a librarian and community organizer to help refugees also settle into America.
 Over time, his father transitioned from being a student to becoming an inventor, and went on to build some of the first routers and data centers in the world.
 From very humble beginnings, Bilal’s parents were able to build a pathway into the middle class and achieve the American dream.